Japs Sergio: Career

 In 2016, Sergio temporarily returned to Rivermaya taking over Norby David after he left the band the same year.
 He toured on some live shows until original bassist Nathan Azarcon permanently filled in the position.

 He co-produced two tracks on Rivermaya's 13th studio album Sa Kabila ng Lahat, which was released on September 15, 2017.
 On the same year, he released his third solo album "Stereo Mood Swings".

 Personal life

-His older brother Andrew Ryan Steve "Dok" Sergio (born February 27, 1976), is the bassist of his other band, Daydream Cycle and Pupil.
+His older brother Andrew Ryan Steve "Dok" Sergio (born February 27, 1976) is the bassist of his other band, Daydream Cycle and the Ely Buendia-led Pupil.

 Sergio attended Manresa School in BF Homes Parañaque from preparatory school until high school.
 Sergio graduated from De La Salle University–College of Saint Benilde in 2000 with a degree in AB Human Resources Management.